webbpinner/sealog-client/INSTALL.md

 Set the `API_ROOT_URL`, `WS_ROOT_URL` and `ROOT_PATH` values in the `./sealog-client/src/url_config.js` file to meet your specific installation requirements.

 By default the file assumes the sealog-server is available on ports 8000/8001 on the same server that is hosting the sealog-server.
 The default configuration file also assumes the client will be available from the root of the webserver.
-If you want the webclient available at: `http://<serverIP>/sealog` you need to set `ROOT_PATH` to `/sealog` (notice there is a starting `/` but no trailing `/`).
+If you want the webclient available at: `http://<serverIP>/sealog` you need to set `ROOT_PATH` to `/sealog` (notice there is a starting `/` but **NO** trailing `/`).

 ### Create a deployment file